Cardinals - Reds Odds: Prediction, Pick, How To Watch MLB Game

 Why The Reds Could Cover The Spread

-The Reds need to figure out starting pitching, and their manager needs to figure out how to keep his cool.
 The pitching has been a major issue in the recent Reds troubles.
-They have given up 41 runs in their last seven games, and that average of 5.86 runs per game is only helped by the one game in which they gave up just one run.
-The pitcher that started that lone victory in their last seven games was Brandon Williamson making his first start of the year.
-Today he will make his second start.
-In his first one, he went 5.2 innings, giving up two hits, one of them being a solo home run.
+They have given up 48 runs in their last eight games, and that average of six runs per game is only helped by the one game in which they gave up just one run.
+Ben Lively will be tasked with attempting to turn things around for this pitching staff.
+His last time out he gave up two runs in 5.2 innings of work with one home run.
+That was his first start of the year and only his third appearance overall.

-The victory did not see any production from Jonathan India, but he has been one of the best on the Reds at getting on base and scoring.
-India has an OBP of .359 this month and scored 14 runs.
-He has scored a run in seven of his last eight games as well.
-If India is getting on base, someone has to drive him home.
-That job has been primarily owned by Jake Fraley.
-Fraley is having a solid month.
-He has driven in 16 runs this month while hitting .340.
-He has also stolen three bases in the process.
+Jake Fraley is continuing to hit well this month.
+On the month he is hitting .321 with a .397 on-base percentage.
+He has also driven in 17 runs this month.
+This has not been his best series though.
+He is just one for six so far in the series with a single RBI.
+After missing a chunk of games, TJ Friedl is back in the lineup.
+He was two for four last night with two doubles a run and a walk.
+This month he is hitting .342 with seven RBIs and an OPS of 1.007.

-The hottest bat as of late has been Spencer Steer.
-While he is hitting just .268 on the month, his most recent stretch of games has been solid.
-Steer has nine hits in his last six games while driving in three and scoring twice.
-The biggest issue has been how often Steer has been left on base.
-He has been left in scoring position four times in recent games, and the Reds need to figure out how to drive him home.
+Friedl is the team leader in WAR, but right behind him is Jonathan India.
+India has three hits in ten at-bats in the series and has scored in both games.
+He has scored now in six straight games and come across the plate 16 times this month.
+He is hitting .282 on the month but has reached base safely in each of the last six games.

 Final Cardinals-Reds Prediction & Pick